jargonLint/jargonLint/sources/template.md

-> Note: The examples provided under each section in this template are from an early version of the README.md for Licenses.yml.
+> Note: The examples provided under each section in this template are from an early version of the README.md for the Licenses.yml rule.

 ## Motivation